SquareBracketAssociates/101-OOP/Chapters/Katas/GramKatas.md

 In Pharo, there are multiple ways to express loops on collections, the easiest being to send the message `do:` to the collection.
 The `do:` message executes the block on each element of the collection one by one.

+##### Take!
-!!coffee The `do:` message executes its argument taking each element of the receiver collection one by one.
+The `do:` message executes its argument taking each element of the receiver collection one by one.
 Note the way we express it, we ask the collection to iterate on itself.
 Note also that we do not have to worry about the size of the collection and the index of an element as this is often the case in other languages.

 ```
 GramCheckerTest >> testAllIsogramSet
 	self isograms do: [ :word |
 		self assert: word isIsogramSet ]
 ```